wireapp/wire-server/docs/src/how-to/associate/custom-backend-for-desktop-client.rst

     ~/Library/Containers/com.wearezeta.zclient.mac/Data/Library/Application\ Support/Wire/config/init.json

 if it does not already exist.
-If it exists update it accordingly.
+Otherwise, update it accordingly.

 Linux
 ~~~~~